FAQ

 What therapies do you use?

-The therapies that Dr. Martin uses most frequently are botanical medicine, homeopathy, and clinical nutrition (vitamins, minerals, and dietary recommendations).
+The therapies that the doctors use most frequently are botanical medicine, homeopathy, and clinical nutrition (vitamins, minerals, and dietary recommendations).
 Each treatment plan is individually tailored to the person and so will vary greatly.

 Can you write prescriptions?